-Sail Through the BVI
+Sail Through the British Virgin Islands

 Stay in a Riad in Fez’s Ancient Medina

 The medina boasts the largest car-free urban area in the world.
 While you may not have to look out for cars, animals can be found in abundance in the medina.
 Adopt your new found home and get lost in the vastness of the medina.
 If you’re up for an adventure, follow your nose to find your way to the famous Chaouwara tanneries.
 On your way back to your regal riad make a stop at the oldest known university, the University of Al-Karaouine.

 Get Your Inuit on in an Igloo

 For a truly unique vacation experience that very few people have embarked on, head to the Inuit Greenland town of Ittoqqortoormiit.
 It’ll take you as long to find it on a map as to figured out how to say it properly.
 It’s one of the remotest locations on earth, but that just makes it all the more unique.

 This is just one of the towns in Greenland you can visit on an overland adventure.
 From Iceland, fly to the town of Ilulissat – the 3rd largest town in Greenland – which is quite small itself, but also well equipped to welcome visitors.
 It’s a great launching spot to see the UNESCO-recognized Ilulissat Icefjord on the western side of Greenland.

 What’s there to do in Greenland?
 Dog sledding, fishing on frozen fjords, and sleeping in an Igloo at Hotel Arctic are just some of the things you’ll be able to experience.

 The Izu Islands of Japan are formed over active volcanoes.
 The constant rush of adrenaline attracts some visitors while others come for the pristine and outlandish landscape the islands offer.
 Each of the nine islands has something different and unique to do.